hoplon/castra/README.md

 3. The callback performs an RPC command, `get-record`.
 4. When the RPC command completes the `c/record` cell is updated with the new current record.
-5. The text node displaying the current record contains a formula cell that updates when `c/record` changes, thereby updating the text node.
+5. The `textContent` property of the text node displaying the current record is bound to a formula cell that updates when `c/record` changes.
-6. The user sees the new record value in the page.
+6. The user sees the new record's value in the page.

 ## Examples